amonks/pitch-shift-installation/readme.md

 The problem with pitch-shift is the examples.
 The super-bare-bones minimal example they provide doesn't actually play any audio, so it's hard to tell if it works.

-The online demo requires 2 packages that aren't required by pitch-shift itself, so if you try to run its `index.html` locally, it throws mad errors.
+The online demo requires 2 packages that aren't required by pitch-shift itself, so if you try to run its `index.html` locally without installing those first, it throws hella errors.

+Here I'll take you through both install processes: how to install the non-functional super-bare-bones minimal pitch-shift example, and how to install the working demo.
+Here goes.

 ## browserify